markcodedesign/dropitapple/README.md

 # dropitapple
 A drop and pick up detector for iOS.
+Just for kicks.